tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

 intuitive is that `javac` will look for both a compiled class (in the class path) and source file (in the source path) for each type, and will by default prefer the newer when both are found.
-You can control this behavior using the `-⁠Xprefer:source` and `-Xprefer:newer` options.
+You can control this behavior using the `-⁠Xprefer:source` and `-⁠Xprefer:newer` options.
 Note that there's no `-⁠Xprefer:class`, and this is where many build tools start to get things wrong.
 Finally, when such types are implicitly compiled, class files are generated by default; you can control that with the `-⁠implicit:class` and `-⁠implicit:none`